diwsec/penttools/README.md

 requirements >

-1. install go:
-first download go >
-for linux click here https://golang.org/dl/go1.16.4.linux-amd64.tar.gz
+1. install go: linux click here https://golang.org/dl/go1.16.4.linux-amd64.tar.gz

-2. setup go(thier are many ways but i like this method
+2. setup go (thier are many ways but i like this method

 go to the download directory and copy paste it